-Does Getting a Credit Limit Increase Affect Your Credit Score?
+Does a Credit Limit Increase Affect Your Credit Score?

 What is a credit limit increase?

-A credit limit increase raises the maximum amount of money your credit card issuer allows you to borrow on your credit card.
-It can provide additional purchasing power and potentially improve your credit utilization ratio.
-People often request a credit limit increase when:
+A credit limit increase raises the maximum amount of money your credit card issuer allows you to charge to your credit card.
+It can provide additional purchasing power and potentially improve your credit score.
+People may request a credit limit increase when:

 • Preparing for large expenses, like home improvements or travel